rabbitmq/rabbitmq-website/docs/upgrade.md

 list of steps would include:

  * Investigate if the current and target versions have an in-place upgrade path: check [version upgradability](#rabbitmq-version-upgradability), [Erlang version requirements](#rabbitmq-erlang-version-requirement), release notes, [features that do not support in-place upgrades](#unsupported-inplace-upgrade), and [known caveats](#caveats)
- * Check that the node or cluster is in a good state in order to be upgraded: no [alarms](./alarms) are in effect, no ongoing queue synchronisation operations and the system is otherwise under a reasonable load
+ * Check that the node or cluster is in a good state in order to be upgraded: no [alarms](./alarms) are in effect, no ongoing queue or stream replica sync operations and the system is otherwise under a reasonable load
  * Stop the node
  * Upgrade RabbitMQ and, if applicable, Erlang
  * Start the node
  * Watch [monitoring and health check](./monitoring) data to assess the health and recovery of the upgraded node or cluster

 [Rolling upgrades](#rolling-upgrades) between certain versions are not supported.
-[Full Stop Upgrades](#full-stop-upgrades) covers the process for those cases.
+[Full Stop Upgrades](#full-stop-upgrades) and the [Blue/Green deployment](./blue-green-upgrade) upgrade strategy cover the two options available for those cases.

 ### Blue-Green Deployment Upgrades